LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/access-the-AWS-region.md

    **[📚DAP⇨flow AWS Console access](https://playbook.hackney.gov.uk/Data-Platform-Playbook/dap-airflow/onboarding/access-the-AWS-Management-Console)**

 2. **Locate the Region Selector:**
    At the top of the console, find the region selector.
-It's the arrow symbol (▼) located second from the right.
+It's the arrow symbol "**▼**" located second from the right.

    ![Fig 2](../images/access-the-AWS-region-two.png)

 3. **Select Your Region:**
    Click on the arrow to open the region menu.
-From the list, choose “Europe (London) eu-west-2.”
+From the list, choose "**Europe (London) eu-west-2.**"

     ![Fig 3 & 4](../images/access-the-AWS-region-three-four.png)

 4. **Verify the Selected Region:**
-   After selecting, you should see “London▼” displayed at the top of the console, confirming that you have successfully changed the region.
+   After selecting, you should see "**London▼**" displayed at the top of the console, confirming that you have successfully changed the region.